 By convention we define the instrument class and associated configuration in obs packages.
+As an extension to the base definition of an "instrument", the LSST Science Pipelines define a modified Instrument class that includes focal plane distortions using the afw package (see §4.3).
 There are currently project-supported obs packages for:

-- LSSTCam (A. Roodman et al. 2024; T. Lange et al. 2024; Y. Utsumi et al. 2024; S. M. Kahn et al. 2010), LATISS (P. Ingraham et al. 2020), and associated Rubin Observatory test stands and simulators. - Hyper-SuprimeCam on the Subaru telescope (S. Miyazaki et al. 2018). - The Dark Energy Camera on the CTIO Blanco telescope (B. Flaugher et al. 2015; D. L. DePoy et al. 2008). - CFHT's MegaPrime (O. Boulade et al. 2003).
+- LSSTCam (A. Roodman et al. 2024; T. Lange et al. 2024; Y. Utsumi et al. 2024; S. M. Kahn et al. 2010), LATISS (P. Ingraham et al. 2020), and associated Rubin Observatory test stands and simulators. - Hyper-SuprimeCam (S. Miyazaki et al. 2018). - The Dark Energy Camera (B. Flaugher et al. 2015; D. L. DePoy et al. 2008). - CFHT's MegaPrime (O. Boulade et al. 2003).

-Additionally, teams outside the project have developed obs packages to support Subaru's Prime Focus Spectrograph (S.-Y. Wang et al. 2020), VISTA's VIRCAM (W. Sutherland et al. 2015), the Wide Field Survey Telescope (WFST; M. Cai et al. 2025), and the Gravitational-wave Optical Transient Observer (GOTO; J. R. Mullaney et al. 2021).
+Additionally, teams outside the project have developed obs packages to support Subaru's Prime Focus Spectrograph (S.-Y. Wang et al. 2020), VISTA's VIR-CAM (W. Sutherland et al. 2015), the Wide Field Survey Telescope (WFST; M. Cai et al. 2025), and the Gravitational-wave Optical Transient Observer (GOTO; J. R. Mullaney et al. 2021).

-3.5.
+3.3.
 Metadata Translation

 Every instrument uses different metadata standards but the Butler data model and pipelines require some form of standardization to determine values such as the coordinates of an observation, the observation type, or the time of observation.
-To perform that standard extraction of metadata each supported instrument must provide a metadata translator class using the astro_metadata_translator infrastructure.
-10 The translator classes can understand evolving data models and allow the standardized metadata to be extracted for the lifetime of an instrument even if headers changed.
+To perform that standard extraction of metadata each supported instrument must provide a metadata translator class using the astro metadata translator infrastructure.10 The translator classes can understand evolving data models and allow the standardized metadata to be extracted for the lifetime of an instrument even if headers changed.
 Furthermore, in addition to providing standardized metadata the package can also provide programmatic or per-exposure corrections to data headers prior to calculating the translated metadata.
 This allows files that were written with incorrect headers to be recovered during file ingestion.